 When it comes to understanding the apples and oranges of our autonomous future, the Society of Automotive Engineers has leaped to our rescue with a comprehensive rundown of the various features which car companies tout as autonomy, and just how ‘autonomous’ they really are.
 You may have already heard of "Level Three Autonomy" and "Level Five Autonomy", or even "Level 2.5" - well, the above chart tells you precisely what defines each level.

 And, in case you were curious, it's the stuff on the green side that is what is regarded as self-driving - everything in blue is merely a driver-assistance system.

 READ MORE Autonomous Emergency Braking explained

-This handy matrix gives non-engineers like you and me a really good overview of the different levels of autonomy, from Level 0 (no autonomous systems at all) to Level 5 (can drive itself everywhere in all conditions without human intervention).
+This handy matrix gives non-engineers like you and me a really good overview of the different levels of autonomy, from Level 0 (no autonomous systems at all) to Level Five (can drive itself everywhere in all conditions without human intervention).
 How far are we from Level Five?
 If you ask the automotive industry, most are pessimistic we'll even get to Level Four.
 Even Toyota, which has invested and continues to invest significant sums in autonomous research, says "nobody is even close" to a workable Level Five capability, and likely won't be for quite some time.

 For a more thorough rundown, you could download SAE report (J3016), but be warned, it’s very technical – as you’d expect from the Society of Automotive Engineers!